namitgaur/simcardems/docs/install.md

 * `simcardems` is also available on [PyPI](https://pypi.org/project/simcardems/) and can be installed with [pip](install_pip.md).
 This option is recommended for developers who want to contribute to the software, but requires installation of the dependencies.

-## Installing and runnign simcardems on Windows OS
+## Installing and running simcardems on Windows OS
 Steps
 1. Install a complete Ubuntu terminal environment in Windows Subsystem for Linux (WSL) from Microsoft store
 2. Install docker on WSL. sudo apt install docker